Package leaflet: Information for the user

 8. Wait about half a minute between taking each puff of medicine and then repeat steps 3 to 7.

-9. Afterwards, rinse your mouth with water and spit it out.
-This may help to stop you getting thrush and being hoarse.
+9. Afterwards, rinse your mouth with water and spit it out, and/or brush your teeth.
+This may help to stop you getting thrush and becoming hoarse.

 10. After use always replace the mouthpiece cover straight away to keep out dust.
 When the mouthpiece cover is fitted correctly it will ‘click’ into position.
 If it does not ‘click’ into place, turn the mouthpiece cover the other way round and try again.
 Do not use too much force.